quicwg/base-drafts/draft-ietf-quic-transport.md

 streams use both state machines.
 For the most part, the use of these state machines is the same whether the stream is unidirectional or bidirectional.
-The conditions for opening a stream are slightly more complex for a bidirectional stream because the opening of either send or receive sides causes the stream to open in both directions.
+The conditions for opening a stream are slightly more complex for a bidirectional stream because the opening of either the send or receive side causes the stream to open in both directions.

 An endpoint MUST open streams of the same type in increasing order of stream ID.